Yamini2391/RailwayReaservation/README.md

 3. Importance of static keyword (used a static variable to keep track of booking ID)
 4. Learned a new concept of Regular Expressions
 5. Learned a powerful tool - GitHub
+## WHAT'S NEXT:
+1. User interface for better user experience.
+2. Database for storing train and station data.